wp-plugins/instantsearch-for-woocommerce/readme.txt

 = Can InstantSearch+ work with my searchbox? =

 Yes - InstantSearch+ can work with any html inputbox on your page.
-Be that a Wordpress Widget or a custom template
+Be that a WordPress Widget or a custom template

 == Screenshots ==

 1. World-class autocomplete dropdown with WooCommerce products and popular searches.
-2. Wordpress compatible dashboard to see insights and customize the widget.
+2. WordPress compatible dashboard to see insights and customize the widget.

 == Changelog ==

+= 1.2.0 =
+* WooCommerce integration
+* damin notice after install

 = 1.1.1 =
 * fix - security issues